Bihar: A Day Before Polls, 1 Killed, 27 Injured In Munger As Idol Immersion Turns Violent

 A media enthusiast, Devyani believes in learning on the job and there is nothing off limits when it comes to work.
 Writing is her passion and she is always ready for a debate as well.

-A teenager was killed while over 27 were injured including 20 police officers after an argument ensued into violent clashes between police and a mob in Bihar's Munger during the immersion of Goddess Durga idols on the intervening night of Monday and Tuesday.
+An 18-year-old man was killed while over 27 were injured including 20 police officers after an argument ensued into violent clashes between police and a mob in Bihar's Munger during the immersion of Goddess Durga idols on the intervening night of Monday and Tuesday.

 The incident took place following an argument between revellers participating in the Durga idol immersion ceremony and Kotwali police personnel, after which the police opened fire to control the mob, The Hindustan Times quoted an eyewitness.